 - Skin conditions

-In most cases, type 1 diabetes is actually an autoimmune disorder, whereby the immune system destroys the insulin-producing cells of the pancreas.
-Though researchers don’t know the exact cause of type 1 diabetes, they believe the patient might be genetically predisposed to this disease.
-Then an environmental trigger activates it.
-This could be a virus, toxin or something else.
-Only 5 percent of diabetics have type 1 diabetes.
+In most cases, type 1 diabetes is an autoimmune disorder whereby the immune system destroys the insulin-producing cells of the pancreas.
+As a result, those with type 1 must take insulin.
+The exact cause of type 1 is unknown, but researchers believe that a genetic predisposition may play a significant role.
+There is also some evidence that a virus or an environmental toxin may trigger it.
+Only 5 to 10 percent of diabetics have type 1 diabetes.

 - Overweight and obesity